 Business growth is not feasible

 It can be tempting for employers to exaggerate their business plan to indicate unrealistic future success.
-Now the USCIS is scrutinising applications in increasing detail this is a flawed plan and they will assess your plan against industry standards and local case studies.
-Inflated business growth projections with arouse suspicion and increase the chance of your l1 visa being denied.
+This is a high-risk strategy plan as your plan will be assessed and scrutinized against industry standards and local case studies.
+Inflated business growth projections can arouse suspicion and increase the chance of the L1 visa being denied.

 Documents submitted incorrectly

-The application is involved and gathering the documents together correctly can be time consuming.
+The application form is extensive and gathering the documents will be time-consuming.
 However, a simple error or mistake on your application could cause your visa to be rejected.
 It could be an incorrect job title or inconsistent job descriptions, sending the application to the wrong place or using the wrong delivery method.
-This is why many people applying for l1 visas choose to enlist the help of an immigration law expert.
+This is why many people applying for L1 visas choose to enlist the help of an immigration law expert.

 Lack of evidence